 Supporting the delivery of the Higher Education programme are teachers, tutors, universities, parents and our Old Girls.
 If you are interested in volunteering some of your time, experience and expertise to support an event or activity, please get in touch with Heather Doherty, Head of Sixth Form and Higher Education.

 Who is involved?

-Heather Doherty is Head of Sixth Form and Higher Education
+Heather Darcy is Head of Sixth Form and Higher Education

 Juliette Kopec is the Sixth Form Administrator.

 Designated subject specialists also advise students about higher education in particular subject areas.
 There are specialists for a range of subject areas, such as medicine, vet medicine, dentistry and law.
 Students are also given help with preparation for the various admissions tests for university entrance.
 Tutors also guide the students through the UCAS process.

 The Higher Education team provides a full programme of information, advice and guidance to support each student in their choices and to help them to make an informed decision for their future education and career.
 The work within the Careers and Higher Education departments reflects a whole school ethos and mission to inspire and champion excellence for all of the students in the career path they choose.
 Central to the work is developing awareness of emerging and differing opportunities and career paths, alongside traditional routes, to maximise each student’s individual strengths, talents and potential.

 One-to-one interviews with a member of the Senior Management Team